College of Arts and Sciences

 Limitations on Supervised Teaching and Research Coursework

 Students may be granted credit for supervised research and supervised teaching at the option of their department.
-A student may register for such activity more than one term, using the same numbers.
-No more than three semester hours of supervised research credit and three semester hours of supervised teaching credit may be counted toward the master’s degree.
+A student may register for such activity in more than one term.
+No more than five semester hours of supervised research credit and five semester hours of supervised teaching credit may be counted toward the master's degree.
 The normal limit for candidates for doctoral degrees is five semester hours in each category.

 Master's Degree Requirements

-Master’s degree students must complete their program of study within seven calendar years from the time of initial registration; master’s students do not, however, have to meet a specific residency requirement.
-A thesis-type master’s program requires a minimum of thirty semester hours, six of which must be thesis credits.
-A course-type master’s program requires a minimum of thirty-two semester hours.
+Master's degree students must complete their program of study within seven calendar years from the time of initial registration.
+A thesis-type master's program requires a minimum of thirty semester hours, six of which must be thesis credits.
+A course-type master's program also requires a minimum of thirty semester hours.
 A student who enrolls in thesis hours need not be enrolled continuously thereafter in thesis hours if they meet the minimum University requirement for full-time or part-time enrollment through other coursework.
-The minimum number of thesis hours required for the master’s degree is six.
+The minimum number of thesis hours required for the master's degree is six.
 Students who have left the campus must register for at least two semester hours of thesis credit per term as long as they are receiving faculty supervision.
-Master’s students should consult regularly with their supervising professor about progress toward the degree.
+Master's students should consult regularly with their supervising professor about progress toward the degree.

 Doctoral Degree Requirements